kayak4665664/kayak4665664.github.io/authorize-sudo-commands-with-touch-id/index.md

-# Authorize sudo Commands With Touch ID
+# Authorize Sudo Commands With Touch ID

 Authorize sudo commands with Touch Id, so you don&#39;t have to enter your password every time.
 &lt;!--more--&gt;